ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

-\paragraph{User Study \uppercase\expandafter{\romannumeral3}} The SOTA style transfer method InST~\cite{zhang2023inst} is the baseline method in style-aware image generation survey.
+Eight style references with one style transfer result and one T2I result each are used.
 We evaluate both the style-guided text-to-image generation task and the style transfer task.
-The participants were introduced that the objective of the task was to generate a new image consistent with the style of the reference artistic image while also being consistent with the content of the provided textual condition/content image.
-For each question, the participants were presented with either a style image and a corresponding text condition (e.g., ``\textit{a painting of Einstein drawn in the style of the reference image}'') or a pair of style and content images, and asked to select one of two options that best matched the task objective. $\sysname$ outperformed InST by receiving $61.67\%$ the preference of compared with InST's $38.33\%$.
+The participants are introduced that the objective of the task is to generate a new image consistent with the style of the reference artistic image while also being consistent with the content of the provided textual condition/content image.
+For each question, the participants are presented with either a style image and a corresponding text condition (e.g., ``a painting of Einstein drawn in the style of the reference image'') or a pair of style and content images, and are asked to select one of two options that best matches the task objective. $\sysname$ outperforms InST by receiving $61.67\%$ \reviseagain{(CGCV $61.19\%$, Others $62.50\%$)} the preference of compared with InST's $38.33\%$ \reviseagain{(CGCV $38.80\%$, Others $37.50\%$)}.